etherlab/ethereum-testrpc-docker/README.md

 # ethereum-testrpc-docker
+A dockerfile ready to use in Microsoft Windows with Testrpc for Ethereum.
 No pain no gain, I put it here after 2 hours (no,  4) of pain on Microsoft Windows to make it works.

-# Description
-A dockerfile ready to use in Microsoft Windows with Testrpc for Ethereum.
+## Installation

 * Get the [Dockerfile](dockerfile) and put it on a clean folder with all your other containers.
 * Open Docker Quickstart Terminal